microsoft/pxt/docs/writing-docs/tutorials/basics.md

 ## Dependencies

-If your tutorial requires the use of an extension, you can add them using the [package macro](https://makecode.com/writing-docs/macros#dependencies).
+If your tutorial requires the use of an extension, you can add it using the [package macro](https://makecode.com/writing-docs/macros#dependencies).